joaobertacchi/checking_account_service/README.md

 Current version stores all operations in memory.
 If you restart the service all stored operations will be lost.

-This microservice was developed as an exercise for learning Clojure language and its usage for we development.
+This microservice was developed as an exercise for learning Clojure language and its usage in web development.
 A broader description of the exercise can be found [here](https://github.com/joaobertacchi/checking_account_service/blob/master/exercise.txt)